 How to Test the Capacitors in Your Samsung TV’s Power Supply Board

-This is only a basic example of how to properly test any faulty power supply element in order to determine whether or not it is causing the problem.
+This is only a basic example of how to properly test any faulty power supply element to determine whether or not it is causing the problem.
 Some of these elements might require special safe handling procedures, meaning that they should be handled by someone who knows what he/she’s doing.

-Most professional electronic technicians would probably replace such a faulty capacitor with a brand new one since repairing damaged ones isn’t always worth it (especially for older TVs).
+Most professional electronic technicians would probably replace such a faulty capacitor with a brand-new one since repairing damaged ones isn’t always worth it (especially for older TVs).

 How to Test Your TV’s Capacitors

-Testing whether or not one of the capacitors in your faulty TV is preventing it from turning on.
+Test whether or not one of the capacitors in your faulty TV is preventing it from turning on.